Lactation Consultant

 Oregon Health Sciences University (OHSU) and Portland State University (PSU)

 The OHSU-PSU School of Public Health offers an undergraduate certificate in human lactation and a lactation education program.
-Some courses are offered in a hybrid format allowing students to take classes on- and off-campus.
+Some courses are offered in a hybrid format, allowing students to take classes on and off campus.
 The programs offer comprehensive training to two types of students: current health professionals and students who want to improve their lactation skills.
 Students seeking bachelor’s degrees in health sciences or students interested in maternal and infant healthcare policy are also ideal candidates.

 The program curriculum follows the three pathways set forth for certification by the IBLCE, and students must select their preferred pathway prior to taking courses in lactation education.
 Coursework includes biology, human anatomy and physiology, nutrition, and lactation practicum classes.
 Students who complete these certificate programs are prepared to take the IBCLE’s lactation consultant board certification exams.